AdobeDocs/document-services/src/pages/apis/pdf-services/why-pdf-services-api.md

 ### Create, secure, and convert PDF documents

-Create a PDF from Microsoft Office documents, protect the content, and convert to other formats
+Create a PDF from Microsoft Office documents, protect the content, and convert to other formats.

 <TextBlock slots="image, heading, text" width="33%" theme="lightest" className="align-left icon-xl-size horizontal-align-heading"/>